flunkout-dvlpr/assignment-directory-api/README.md

    what is necessary to understand and run your code.
 4. Add any notes about difficulties you had or choices that you made under the `Dev Notes` section in this README.
-5. When you are done, push your changes to your repo and a link back to the recruiter.
+5. When you are done, push your changes to your repo and send the link back to the recruiter.

 You are not required to deploy your code, but you are expected to make sure it